juanoliveira82/naruto-ps1_translation-english/README.md

 ## How I translate

-I use the psx 1.13 emulator to play the game, so I watch the Japanese symbols that appear on the screens, and I use a virtual Japanese keyboard to write the words, trying to find the symbols that are the same as those that appear in the game.
+I use the psx 1.13 emulator to play the game, so I see the Japanese symbols that appear on the screens, and I use a virtual Japanese keyboard to write the words, trying to find the symbols that are the same as those that appear in the game.

 Then I translate Japanese words and phrases into English using Google Translate.